reviewboard/reviewboard/docs/manual/users/searching/full-text-search.rst

 ================

-If your Review Board server has full-text search enabled, you will be able to search through all public review requests using the search field on any page.
+If your Review Board server has full-text search enabled, you will be able to search through all review requests using the search field on any page.
 This will match text in the review request, the files modified, and other fields using our query syntax.

 Logical operators, such as AND, OR, and NOT, can be used to narrow down your search.
 Individual fields on review requests can also be searched.